ltagliaferri/dh-rutgers/Week-6/how-to-install-python-macos.md

 export PATH=/usr/local/bin:$PATH
 ```

-To save your changes, hold down the control key and the letter o, and when prompted press the return key.
-Now you can exit nano by holding the control key and the letter x.
+To save your changes, hold down the control key and the letter `o`, and when prompted press the return key.
+Now you can exit nano by holding the control key and the letter `x`.

 For these changes to activate, in the Terminal window, type: